adammaj1/parameter_external_angle/README.md

 * draw external angle thru the point c from the exterior
 * find which external rays land on the point c from the boundary
 * draw external angle from the infinity toward boundary
+* draw/colour the parameter plane using external angle for